ultralytics/ultralytics/docs/en/guides/streamlit-live-inference.md

 You can optionally supply a specific model in Python:

-!!!
-Example "Streamlit Application with a custom model"
+!!! example "Streamlit Application with a custom model"

     === "Python"